(855) 575-6376

 What Are the First Signs of Asbestos Poisoning?

-At Williams Law Firm, P.C., we have helped countless individuals exposed to asbestos pursue justice and financial compensation.
-Asbestos-related illnesses, including mesothelioma and lung disease, can be life-altering, and we are committed to holding negligent companies accountable.
+At The Williams Law Firm, P.C., we have helped countless individuals exposed to asbestos pursue justice and financial compensation.
+Asbestos-related illnesses, including mesothelioma and lung disease, can be life-altering, and Attorney Joseph P. Williams is committed to holding negligent companies accountable.
 With decades of experience and a track record of success, we work tirelessly to ensure our clients receive the support and compensation they deserve.

 An Overview of Asbestos Poisoning

 Asbestos poisoning, also known as asbestosis, is a chronic lung disease that results from inhaling asbestos fibers.
 These tiny fibers can cause significant inflammation and scarring of lung tissues, leading to severe breathing difficulties and other health complications.
 Asbestosis is classified as an occupational lung disease, meaning it typically arises from exposure to asbestos in the workplace.
 When asbestos fibers are inhaled, they become embedded in the lung tissues, causing persistent irritation and damage over time.
-This condition underscores the importance of recognizing and mitigating exposure to asbestos to prevent long-term health issues.
+Unlike many ordinary dust particles, asbestos fibers cannot be removed by the lung once inhaled, and they can penetrate the deepest lung tissues, where they remain permanently.

 Causes of Asbestos Poisoning